CHAMN4B/services/README.md

      ```

 3. **Test PHP with Apache**:
-   - Create a `phpinfo.php` file in the `htdocs` directory (`C:\Apache24\htdocs`) with the following content:
+   - Create a `phpinfo.php` file in the `htdocs` directory (`c:/www`) with the following content:
      ```php
      <?php
      phpinfo();
      ?>
      ```
-   - Open your browser and navigate to `http://localhost/phpinfo.php`.
+   - Open your browser and navigate to `http://localhost:9056/phpinfo.php`.
 You should see the PHP information page.
+PHP 5.6

 ---